vedmalex/telegraph-publisher/telegraph-publisher-output.md

 	// 4.
 Build ToC structure as list items const listItems: TelegraphNode[] = [];
 	for (const heading of headings) {
-		// Use the same anchor generation logic as LinkVerifier
+		// IMPORTANT: Use textForAnchor for anchor generation to handle link headings properly
-		// IMPORTANT: Generate anchor from displayText to match what LinkVerifier will find const anchor = heading.displayText.trim().replace(/ /g, '-');
+		// Based on empirical research: remove only < and > characters, replace spaces with hyphens const anchor = heading.textForAnchor
+			.trim()
+			.replace(/[<>]/g, '') // 1.
+Remove < and > characters only
+			.replace(/ /g, '-');  // 2.
+Replace spaces with hyphens

 		const linkNode: TelegraphNode = {
 			tag: 'a',
 			attrs: { href: `#${anchor}` },
-			children: [heading.displayText] // Use display text with prefixes };
+			children: [
+				// Use processInlineMarkdown to render formatting in ToC text for better readability ...processInlineMarkdown(heading.displayText)
+			]
+		};

 		listItems.push({